PimehT/alx-frontend-javascript/README.md

 - Using `map`, `filter`, and `reduce` on arrays
 - Typed arrays
 - The Set, Map, and WeakMap data structures

+### 0x04.
+TypeScript
+This directory covers the basics of TypeScript, a superset of JavaScript that adds static typing to the language.
+Topics include:
+- Installing TypeScript
+- Compiling TypeScript files
+- Basic types
+- Functions, Interfaces, and Classes
+- Generics and Decorator

 ## Getting Started